thegetty/bronze-guidelines/content/vocabulary/corrosion.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A chemical process that causes a metal such as bronze to change from a metallic state into a chemically more stable mineral compound known as a corrosion product."
+definition: 'A chemical process that causes a metal such as bronze to change from a metallic state into a chemically more stable mineral compound known as a corrosion product.'
 ---

 <div class="backmatter">